 Check out new works from local Seattle artists, enjoy live music, food trucks, face-painting, and more family-friendly activities at the annual Wedgwood Art Festival.
 Let the kiddos burn energy on the playground, or cool off in the summer at Dahl Playfield & Wading Pool.
 Join in on regular community events like morning and evening book clubs, mid-week trivia nights, open mic nights, and more!
 Challenge your friends to billiards or shuffleboard while sampling one of the 18 rotating drafts on tap at Wedgwood Ale House & Cafe.
 Wake up with locally-roasted coffee and a savory breakfast sandwich at Cafe Javasti.
 Pick up fresh muffins, cinnamon rolls, and croissants at Grateful Bread.
 Stop in for unique pizzas like the Naughty Nina or The Stradivarius at Fiddler’s Inn.
 Or enjoy a delicious dinner of Pineapple Curry or Thai BBQ Chicken at Thai of Wedgwood.

 Relocating to Seattle?
 Extra Space Storage has convenient self storage facility locations across the Seattle metro that can help with your transition.
-Find a storage unit near you!
+Find self storage in Seattle!

 Neighborhood statistics from AreaVibes